i4mjad/i4mjad/README.md

 ## I'm a Software Developer

 - 🌱 I’m currently playing with Angular on Web, Flutter on Mobile
-- ⚡ Fun fact: I like playing with Rubiks Cube, A LOT
+- ⚡ Fun fact: My PB record solving 3x3 Rubiks Cube is 22 seconds!

 ### Connect with me: